Ethical Considerations in AI-Enhanced Apologetics

 AI in Historical Context Analysis

-AI can assist in understanding the historical contexts of biblical texts.
-However, these insights should always be reviewed and interpreted by qualified theologians.
+AI can assist in understanding the historical contexts of biblical texts. these insights should always be reviewed and interpreted by qualified theologians.

 Open Access Resources